 If you hail a taxi on the street, make sure that you note the registration number before you do anything.
 However, it would be a better option to book a taxi from a reputable company or use a registered taxi at the bus terminal.

 When using the inter-city bus, especially at night, take care of your belongings, such as any valuable and your passport.
 Be wary of anything that surrounds you.

 If you’re a victim of any theft, report it to the police immediately, so they can investigate and help you.

-Scam Risk: MEDIUM TO HIGH
+Scam Risk in Peru: MEDIUM TO HIGH

 As mentioned, every area is at risk, wherever you go.
 You should never take anything for granted, and it’s important to be precautious and don’t let your guard down.

 Just as mentioned above – taxi drivers are not to be trusted so easily.
 Bogus taxi drivers are waiting for their next victim.
 Make sure you don’t trust people who are approaching you at the airport.
 Instead of hailing a taxi on the street, it would be better to order one from a safe company.